dadrus/heimdall/examples/docker-compose/quickstarts/README.md

    docker-compose -f docker-compose.yaml -f docker-compose-envoy-grpc.yaml up
    ```

-   to see integration using the envoy GRPC extauthz decision service in action.
+   to see integration using the envoy GRPC extauthz decision service in action (not available before v0.7.0-alpha).

 2. Play with it